 APIs are integrated into many of the web services used today, allowing systems to send and communicate various pieces of information back and forth.
 As such, they are a powerful links between critical services.
 And as with any important part of a system, it is necessary to test them.
-Using third-party API testing solutions, or Postman, we can do both manual and automated tests.
+Using third-party API testing solutions, or Postman, we can do both manual and automated tests (including API monitoring).
 API stands for Application Programming Interface.
 It is a software-to-software interface.
 With APIs, applications converse with each other with no client intervention.
 But with thousands of APIs available, Postman comes into picture to create, test, share and manage these APIs making the API usage efficient and less tedious.

 This article will help to understand Postman, collections, its prominent features, and how we can set up load tests for Postman collections and its integration with CI/CD pipelines with LoadView.